-1.28 VAT Rebate; £1.940m underspend
+1.29 | VAT Rebate; £1.940m underspend

 Flintshire County Council have successfully claimed a VAT rebate on some sporting exemptions.
 Historically there was doubt as to whether Local Authorities could be classified as an eligible body for the purpose of exemption from certain sporting activities.
 However, following a legal challenge against HMRC by another Local Authority and it was ruled that Local Authorities were eligible for this exemption.
-An early estimate indicates that the Council will receive £1.940m from this rebate.
-This funding will be on a one-off basis although it could potentially be used as a consideration for contributing to the 2019/20 budget position.
+An early estimate indicates that the Council will receive £1.940m from this rebate on a one-off basis.

-- 1.29 The emerging risks and issues identified in 1.08 1.28 are the significant items that have been raised at this early stage in the year.
-A full detailed budget monitoring position will be reported for the first quarter of the year to Cabinet in September. - 1.30 UNEARMARKED RESERVES

-The final level of Council Fund Contingency Reserve brought forward into 2017/18 was £5.134m as detailed in the 2016/17 outturn report elsewhere on this agenda (subject to Audit).
+1.30 The emerging risks and issues identified in 1.09 - 1.29 are the significant items that have been raised at this early stage in the year.
+A full detailed budget monitoring position will be reported for the first quarter of the year to Cabinet in September.
+1.31 UNEARMARKED RESERVES The final level of Council Fund Contingency Reserve brought forward into 2017/18 was £5.134m as detailed in the 2016/17 outturn report elsewhere on this agenda (subject to Audit).